Add Vibrant Color to Your Home with this Trailing House Plant

 Frequently Asked Questions

-- How often should I water my Tradescantia?
+- How often should I water my trailing house plant?
 Water when the top inch of soil feels dry to the touch.
 Ensure proper drainage to prevent root rot.

 - What kind of light does this plant need?
 This plant thrives in bright, indirect light.
 Avoid direct sunlight, which can scorch the leaves.
 Morning sun is acceptable.

-- How big will this Tradescantia get?
+- How big will this plant get?
 The trailing stems can grow several feet long, depending on the growing conditions and pruning.

 - Is this plant safe for pets?
-No, Tradescantia can be toxic to pets if ingested.
+No, this plant can be toxic to pets if ingested.
 Keep it out of reach of cats and dogs.

 - How do I propagate this plant?
 Stem cuttings root easily in water or soil.
 Simply snip off a section of stem, remove the lower leaves, and place it in water or directly into moist soil.
 Keep the cutting in a bright location until roots develop.